-Observations of hauled out Steller and California sea lions were carried out from small boats along the north coast of Washington from 2010 –2018 focusing on four major haulout complexes (Fig 1).
-Occasionally, surveyors were landed on haulouts to conduct these surveys.
+Observations of hauled out Steller and California sea lions were carried out from small boats along the north coast of Washington from 2010 –2018 focusing on four major haulout complexes: Tatoosh Island (48.39° N, 124.74° W), the Bodelteh Islands (48.18° N, 124.76° W), Sea Lion Rock (47.99° N, 124.73° W), and Carroll Island (48.00° N, 124.72° W) (Fig 1).
+Occasionally, researchers were landed on haulouts to conduct these surveys.
 Surveys were conducted year-round with more effort from late spring through early fall due to availability of survey days with suitable weather and sea conditions.
-Surveys often did not include all haulouts during a day due to logistical challenges such as sea conditions and daylight.
+Surveys often did not include all haulouts due to logistical challenges such as sea conditions and daylight, but only complete survey days where all four major haulouts were visited were included in haulout abundance calculations.
 During surveys, we counted actively entangled individuals and individuals showing evidence of past entanglement (e.g. scarring) and counted the total abundance of the two sea lion species at each haulout.
 We attempted to photograph all entangled sea lions and those that appeared entangled with a digital SLR camera with a 100-400 mm lens for later assessment.
 Entangled individuals encountered along the survey route in locations other than the four major haulout complexes were excluded from entanglement rate calculations due to the lack of reliable and regular total counts of hauled individuals but were still photographed to identify the source and nature of the injury.
 Entanglement and count data are publicly available through Mendeley Data [21].

 Fig 1: Map of the four major Steller and California sea lion haulout complexes surveyed for entangled individuals: Tatoosh Island, the Bodelteh Islands, Carroll Island, and Sea Lion Rock.

-Population Trends
+Haulout abundance trends

-Population trends were calculated using a three-step process.
-First, for each species we pooled the counts from the four major haulout complexes on days when all four haulouts were visited.
-Next, we averaged all complete survey days within a month for a monthly average.
-Last, we averaged the mean monthly counts for an annual estimate of the average number of Steller and California sea lions using the four major haulout complexes over the study duration.
-The observed change in annual counts were calculated for each year using the formula rt=lnNt+1Nt where rt is the realized per capita rate of population change, t is year, and N is the average count for the year.
+We calculated an average rate of haulout abundance change for California and Steller sea lions on the northern Washington coast for 2010-2018 using surveys of four major haulout complexes (Fig 1).
+Our survey effort was greatest during the summer and early fall when sea conditions were most predictable (Table 1).
+To avoid disproportionately representing times of the year when more survey effort was conducted, trends in local haulout abundance were calculated using a three-step process.
+First, for each species we pooled the counts from the four major haulout complexes on days when all four haulout complexes were visited (a ‘complete survey day’).
+Next, we averaged all complete survey days within each month of the 9-year study period.
+Last, we took the mean of the monthly averages within each year for an annual estimate of the average abundance of Steller and California sea lions using the four major haulout complexes.
+The observed changes in annual counts were calculated for each year using the formula rt=lnNt+1Nt where rt is the realized per capita rate of haulout abundance change, t is the year, and N is the average count for the year.
 The annual rates of change were then averaged over all study years to produce the overall average rate of change in haulout counts for each species.
 We excluded 2018 data from the analysis because there were no survey days that covered all four haulout sites after June, potentially biasing the counts by not including the full range of seasonal variation (Table 1).

-Table 1: The number of surveys conducted in each month of the study period 2010-2018 with the number of complete surveys where all four major haulout complexes were visited in parentheses.
+Table 1: The number of sea lion haulout surveys in northern Washington conducted in each month of the study period 2010-2018 with the number of complete surveys where all four major haulout complexes were visited in parentheses.
 Note that no complete surveys were conducted after June in 2018.